 I was still thinking about it and was looking for any marathon next Sunday at which I can achieve the sub-3:15, for my age category (to qualify for Boston Marathon).

-efore I begin further, let me tell you that back to back marathon idea isn’t good or healthy and is a bad decision.
+Before I begin further, let me tell you that the back-to-back marathon idea isn’t good or healthy and is a bad decision.
 It can result in burnout and extreme muscle stress.

 2. Goodwood Race Track Marathon – I didn’t pay any heed to the voice at the back of my head and found a marathon for the next Sunday on a 5K loop race track.
 It was the Goodwood race track.